jieunjung0630/Digital_Marketing_Prediction/README.md

 ### Digital Marketing Campaign Performance Prediction

-This App contains simple EDA and prediction example of Digital Marketing Campaign Dataset.
+This App shows basic EDA and prediction on customer acceptance of campaign using Digital Marketing Campaign Dataset.

 ### How to run this app